Sew your own European-looking vintage Christmas stockings with this free sewing pattern.

 I’ve hung the classic stockings on the fireplace using Command Hooks.

-Because I’m not the best seamstress at all, they are all a bit different which I love.
+Because I’m not the best seamstress they are all a bit different but that’s okay, I love them.
 It really shows the handmade appeal of them.

 I hope you enjoy making your own European-looking/vintage Christmas stockings this year and feel confident to do it on your own even if you are a beginner seamstress!